ibtihelbs/reactapicountries/README.md

 # Country Explorer

 Country Explorer is a responsive, user-friendly web application that provides detailed information about countries around the world.
 It is powered by the [REST Countries API](https://restcountries.com), integrated with **React**, **TailwindCSS**, and **InfiniteScroll** for improved performance and seamless user experience.
-The recent updates significantly boosted performance, improving the Lighthouse score from **30% to 67%**, particularly in light and dark modes.
+The recent updates significantly boosted performance, improving the Lighthouse score from **30% to 67%**.

 ## Features